AssistFeed.com Weekly

 by Garry White

 Okay, it’s your turn to talk!
 We’d like to hear from you about nutritional issues.
-I was going to set up a web-page form for this, but decided I do not want to limit your comments, so I’ve created a special email address instead: Nutrition@jetcoder.com
+I was going to set up a web-page form for this, but decided I do not want to limit your comments, so email your thought to: Kathy (at) AssistFeed.com

-We’re at a point where your input is needed…rest assured that we sincerely appreciate your help with this, and know that we’ll carefully read every single reply.
+We sincerely appreciate your input and know that we’ll carefully read every single reply.
 Feel free to phrase things however you like, don’t worry about any special format.
 Specifically, we’re looking for the following feedback:

 • Should cats be taken off dry-foods completely?
 If so, why, and please be specific.